ispoljari/ispoljari/README.md

 Some interesting facts about me:

 - 🔭 Working as a **Software Developer** for **[Comsysto Reply](https://comsystoreply.de/)**
-- 🌱 Currently learning Vue.js and Nuxt
+- 🌱 Currently learning Flutter
-- 💬 You can ask me about Javascript / Typescript / React / Angular / Node.js
+- 💬 You can ask me about Javascript / Typescript / React / Angular / Vue / Node.js
 - 📫 How to reach me: [@ivanspoljaric](https://www.linkedin.com/in/ivan-špoljarić-2206a184)
 - 🚀 So say we all